top of page

 Weather and wave forecast for Gnejna Bay and surrounding areas, as displayed on a Windy.com map, showing varying wind speeds, temperatures, and swell predictions for the coming days.

-If you are using the mobile version, take a look, as your experience may slightly differ and you will have to click a button that says, "Forecast for this point," as shown, below.
+This opens a detailed forecast panel.
+If you’re using the mobile version, take a look, as your experience may slightly differ.
+You’ll have to click a button that says, "Forecast for this point," as shown below.

 Screenshot from Mobile Windy App